 If all that isn't enough to keep you busy then there are lots of fascinating places to explore locally.
 The historic town of Silves really is worth a look.
 It sits on the banks of the Arade river - the same river that opens into the sea at Ferragudo - and has a skyline dominated by a large and well-preserved, Moorish castle.
 The castle is easily reached by car or by foot - although the cobbles on the fairly steep streets leading up to the castle can be quite slippery, particularly on the downward journey.
 If you prefer to keep to level ground there is a pretty walk along the river front and lots of cafés and restaurants around the town to relax and soak up the atmosphere.

 Late in August there is a county show, held in Lagoa, called Fatacil.
 It attracts visitors from far and wide offering them everything from handicrafts to livestock.

 Early in June the Caldeirada and Seafood Festival is held in Armação de Pera with Ferragudo hosting Fisherman's Day, again early in June, where the visitor can enjoy live music, grilled fish and a variety of Portuguese tapas.

 For up-to-date events in the area we suggest you download the tourist office guide

-There are a few shops selling local produce however the nearest supermarket is Aldi on the road to Portimão.
+There are a few shops selling local produce however the nearest supermarket is Lidl on the road to Portimão.
 In Portimão itself you will find various supermarkets including Continente, Intermarché and Pingo Doce that all stock a wide-range of food to suit all tastes and cater to any special dietery requirements.

 There is also a shopping mall, Aqua, that is signposted across the bridge from Ferragudo.
 Here you will find many shops including H&M, Triumph and Primark plus Jumbo supermarket.
 There are plenty of cafés and places to sit for the non-shoppers with restaurants in the food hall to fill any grumbling stomachs.